saoudrizwan/ControllerViewDesign/README.md

 The Controller View Design pattern is to be used primarily with Swift.

 ## Installation
+CVD is a design pattern and not a framework, but there is some boilerplate code (~30 lines) required to get started.
 The required boilerplate code is included in `ControllerViewDesign.swift`, which you can add anywhere in your project.
 You can also drag and drop `ControllerViewDesign.swift` into your project.

 ## Getting Started
 Before, we would create a *UIViewController* subclass, where we initialize subviews, lay them out in our *viewDidLoad()* method, and then add any animation functions if we needed them.